DrXyzzy/assignment-bank/Phugoid.Theory.Sage/README.md

 # README file for SageMathCloud (SMC) worksheets

+## About SageMathCloud

-Files with extension of .sagews are meant to be run in SageMathCloud, a free service for scientific computing.
+Files with extension of .sagews are run in SageMathCloud (SMC), a free service for scientific computing.
+In an SMC worksheet, you can run programs in several languages, including Python, Sage, GNU Octave, and R.
+SageMathCloud also lets you run IPython notebooks.
+For example, the class tutorial [01_phug oid/01_01_Phugoid_Theory.ipynb](https://github.com/numerical-mooc/numerical-mooc/blob/master/lessons/01_phugoid/01_01_Phugoid_Theory.ipynb) can be viewed and executed in SMC - just import it into a project and click on the .ipynb file in the Files listing.

 ## Quick-start instructions for running an SMC worksheet